-We incurred management fee expense of approximately \$10.4 million and \$10.9 million for the years ended December 31, 2016 and December 31, 2015, respectively.
+We incurred management fee expense of approximately \$8.1 million and \$10.4 million for the years ended December 31, 2017 and December 31, 2016, respectively.
 Pursuant to the terms of the Management Agreement, our Manager is paid a management fee equal to 1.5% per annum of our stockholders' equity (as defined in the Management Agreement), calculated and payable (in cash) quarterly in arrears.
+The decrease of 2.3 million or 22.5% in management fees for the year ended December 31, 2017 was a result of the restructuring of our interest rate swaps in April 2017, which effectively terminated the existing swaps.
+The effects of the terminations resulted in accumulated realized losses of approximately \$155.8 million, which were previously excluded from the "Equity" base used to calculate the management fee because they were unrealized losses.

-The management fees, expense reimbursements and the relationship between our Manager and us are discussed further in Note 9, "Related Party Transactions," to the financial statements contained in this Annual Report on Form 10-K.
+The management fees, expense reimbursements and the relationship between our Manager and us are discussed further in Note 10, "Related Party Transactions" to the consolidated financial statements contained in this annual report on Form 10-K.